csbailey5t/Jumpstart-ML-Workshop/Setup/Setup_Guide.md

 # Jumpstart: Introduction to Machine Learning

 ## Setup
 This setup guide was created to give participants more practice using console commands to retrieve data and setup python environments.
-This is not the only way to clone repos to new directories, or setup python engironment, but offers an opportunity to try different method of setting up your workspace.
+This is not the only way to clone repos to new directories, or setup python environment, but offers an opportunity to try different method of setting up your workspace.

 ### Step 1: Cloning the git repository